 - Raw (unpasteurized) grass-fed milk and cheese (up to $200 monthly value)

-- Occasional wild pork or pastured chicken (up to $50 monthly value)
+- Occasional wild pork or pastured lamb (up to $50 monthly value)

 - Seasonal tree fruits, including avocados, 30+ varieties of banana, papayas, oranges, tangerines, jackfruit, abiu, rollenia, mulberry, mamae sapote, ross sapote, rambutan, 3 kinds of lilikoi, guava and more, with MANY more on the way as fruit trees mature (up to $100 monthly value)